openhab/openhab-addons/addons/binding/org.openhab.binding.squeezebox/README.md

     Item GarageDoorOpenNotification received command ON then
-    // Play the notification on the default sink at a specified volume level say("The garage door is open!", "voicerss:enUS", 35)
+    // Play the notification on the default sink at a specified volume level say("The garage door is open!", "voicerss:enUS", new PercentType(35))
     // Play the notification on a specific sink say("The garage door is open!", "voicerss:enUS", "squeezebox:squeezeboxplayer:5919BEA2-764B-4590-BC70-D74DCC15491B:20cfbf221510") end